nodexeus/blockvisor/README.md

 ## Host Setup

-See [BlockVisor Host Setup Guide](https://github.com/blockjoy/bv-host-setup/releases) for more details.
+See [BlockVisor Host Setup Guide](host_setup_guide.md) for more details.

+Published version of above guide with `bvup` tool can be found [here](https://github.com/blockjoy/bv-host-setup/releases).

+## Babel Plugins

+BV is blockchain agnostic system that uses plugin system to add support for specific blockchains.

+See [Rhai Plugin Scripting Guide](babel_api/rhai_plugin_guide.md) for more details.

 ## API proto files